Snehks/revolut-interview-test/README.md

     - Junit 5 & Mockito - For testing and mocking

 ## Implementation Notes
+1. This is a single gradle module project.
+This has been done to keep navigating through the project simple.
+Ideally I would like to break the project down into multiple gradle modules which can depend on each other and can build and run independently.
-1. The solution implemented assumes that the account can have just a `Single Currency` stored in the account table.
+2. The solution implemented assumes that the account can have just a `Single Currency` stored in the account table.
 Extension is possible in future.
-2. Some of the Implemented database queries (like get all transactions) are not optimised for `HUGE` amounts of data.
+3. Some of the Implemented database queries (like get all transactions) are not optimised for `HUGE` amounts of data.
 This can be improved in future.
-3. The solution has 3 different `Resources`
+4. The solution has 3 different `Resources`
     - Account - To create & retrieve accounts.
     - Transfer - To initiate a transfer between 2 accounts.
     - Transaction - To view all transactions and their states for a given account.